Oil Paint

 What is it?

-It refers to transparent paints that allow light to pass through them so that the objects underneath can be distinctively seen.
+It refers to transparent paints that allow light to pass through, so the objects underneath can be distinctly seen.

 What is Semi-transparent?

 It refers to pigments that are partially or imperfectly transparent.
-These pigments allow light to pass through so that the objects underneath may be seen.
+These pigments allow light to pass through, so the objects underneath can be seen.

 How to Work with Transparency or Semi-transparency?

 Use a black magic marker to find out the transparency of your paint in any medium.
-Draw a line on the paper or canvas with a black Sharpie, paint over the line, then you can tell the transparency of the paint.
-You can check the tube to see the opacity; however, different manufacturers vary.
+Draw a line on the paper or canvas with a black Sharpie, paint over it, and then you can see the paint's transparency.
+You can check the tube to see the opacity; however, opacity varies among manufacturers.

 Impasto